|Juanita and Roll|

 LYME DISEASE is a complex disease that affects the immune system.
 This disease is transmitted by ticks, and affects wild and domestic animals as well as humans.

 RABIES is caused by a virus that attacks the brain.
 It is prevalent in wildlife such as raccoons, skunks, foxes, and bats.
 Rabies is readily transmissible to humans and pets by the bites of an infected animal.

-Some vaccinations are mixed so your cat does not have to receive separate shots for each disease.
-Example: FVRCPP is a mixture feline vaccination (FV) to protect against Feline Rhinotracheitis (R), Calici Virus (C), Pneumonitis (P), and Panleukopenia (P).
+Some vaccinations are mixed so your dog does not have to receive separate shots for each disease.
+Example: DHLP-P (commonly known as a "5 in 1") refers to a mixture against Distemper, Hepatitis, Leptospirosis, Parainfluenza, and Parvo.